UKHSA-Internal/coronavirus-dashboard-metadata/modals/about.md

 {inc:base/covidPatientsInMVBeds.md|modals}

+## People who have received vaccinations, by report date (daily)

+Number of people who have received a COVID-19 vaccination, by day on which the vaccine was reported.

+{inc:base/vaccinationsDaily.md|modals}

-## People who have received vaccinations
+## People who have received vaccinations, by vaccination date (weekly)

-Number of people who have received a COVID-19 vaccination.
+Number of people who have received a COVID-19 vaccination, by week in which the vaccine was administered.

-{inc:base/vaccinations.md|modals}
+{inc:base/vaccinationsWeekly.md|modals}

 ## Daily and cumulative deaths within 28 days of a positive test